College Catalog: Admissions Policies

 The state requires students to submit evidence of residency status when completing a college application.
 Students should use the Residency Determination Service (RDS) to complete a determination.

 Students may enroll in noncredit courses without applying for admission.
 View the Corporate and Continuing Education section of the website for information about career growth, personal growth, and business development courses.

 Durham Tech is supportive of concurrent enrollment for high school students.
 The college encourages interested high school students who have progressed beyond the normal high school curriculum to take college-level courses at Durham Tech.
 Review the enrollment options in the Concurrent Enrollment procedure.

 Enrollment Due Dates

-The enrollment due date is provided to encourage students to complete the admissions process in time for general registration.
-If a student submits all required paperwork by the enrollment due date, he/she can expect the following: be admitted to the college, have transcripts evaluated in time to meet with an advisor, and have the option to charge tuition and books to financial aid (if he/she is eligible for an award) at the beginning of general registration for new students.
-View the enrollment due dates in the Admissions section.
+Enrollment due dates are provided to encourage students to complete the admissions process in time for general registration.
+If a student submits all required paperwork by the enrollment due date for each term, the student can expect the following: to be admitted to the College, to have transcripts evaluated in time to meet with an advisor, and to have the option to charge tuition and books to financial aid (if eligible for an award) at the beginning of general registration for new students.

 As part of its enrollment process, Durham Tech reviews the immigration status of all non-US citizens and provides enrollment advising.
-Please visit the Center for the Global Learner in the White Building (Building 1), room 1-148 to begin this process.
+Students should visit the Center for the Global Learner in the White Building (Building 1), room 1-148, to begin this process.
 Advisors are happy to discuss educational options with students in all immigration statuses, including undocumented students.
-To schedule an appointment, contact the Center for the Global Learner at firstname.lastname@example.org or call 919-536-7264, ext.
+To schedule an appointment, contact the Center for the Global Learner at email@example.com or 919-536-7264, ext.
 3228.
-View more information about admissions steps for non-US/international students in the Admissions section for Non-US/International Students.
+View more information about admissions steps for non-US/international students.